hiero-ledger/hiero-solo-action/README.md

 An overview of the usage and idea of the action can be found [here](https://dev.to/hendrikebbers/ci-for-hedera-based-projects-2nja).

 The network that is created by the action contains one consensus node that can be accessed at `localhost:50211`.
+Optionally, you can deploy a second consensus node by enabling `dualMode: true`.
+When dual mode is enabled, the second node is accessible at `localhost:51211`.
 When a mirror node is installed, the Java-based REST API can be accessed at `localhost:8084`.
 The action creates an account on the network that contains 10,000,000 hbars.
 All information about the account is stored as output to the github action.